Have a question? Want to phone in your order?

 Why do some of your compressors look different from the original factory part?

 Some Arnott compressors feature improvements to the original design.
-For example, the aftermarket compressor for the Lincoln Continental Mark VIII has an internal filter rather than an external filter.
+For example, the aftermarket compressors for the Lincoln Continental and the Lincoln Mark VIII have an internal filter rather than an external filter.
 Also, sometimes customers confuse the air suspension compressor with the ABS (brakes) compressor.
 The ABS compressor will have metal lines, rather than plastic.

 How can I tell if my Mercedes has 4MATIC®?